Growth planning for owner-operated trades

 Shops doing $2M to $30M that ran out of road.

 Mechanical contractors.
 Electrical shops.
-Industrial service firms.
-Fabricators.
-Fleet operators.
-Specialty builders.
+Industrial millwrights.
+Commercial HVAC service.
+Fabricators and weld shops.
+Fleet operators and vacuum-truck outfits.
+Specialty concrete, insulation, fireproofing, coatings.
 If you started in the field and the office grew up around you, we probably speak the same language.

 You don't need a forty-slide deck.
-You need to know which three jobs are bleeding money, which two hires to make this year, and what "growth" actually looks like on paper so your banker, your GM, and your spouse all see the same picture.
+You need to know which three jobs are bleeding money, which two hires to make this year, whether the second truck pays for itself before year three, and what "growth" actually looks like on paper so your banker, your GM, and your spouse all see the same picture.

 Method